zensquare/zabbix-webcrawler/README.md

 ## Configure in zabbix
 - Setup zabbix agent - add the following to zabbix_agent.conf or in a new zabbix_agent.d/.conf file.
  - UserParameter=spider[*],/usr/bin/php <PATH TO CRAWL.php>/crawl.php $1 $2
--Import the webcrawler template into zabbix (template.xml) -Add template to hosts - the template expects the host name to be a domain name.
+- Import the webcrawler template into zabbix (template.xml)
+- Add template to hosts - the template expects the host name to be a domain name.
 In the future this may change to use a URL macro.

 ##Setup options
 You can install this on any* server that has the zabbix_agent installed - just configure the agent interface to point to this server